pantheon-systems/documentation/source/content/guides/multidev/04-clone-content.md

 This section provides steps on how to clone content in your Multidev.

-1. Select the environment will contain the cloned content (files and database).
+1. Select the environment that will contain the cloned content (files and database).

 1. Click **Database / Files**.